Last Updated on: 14th October 2023, 10:48 pm

 Can You Use Reptile Sand For Hermit Crabs?

-Reptile sand (also known as vita sand or calcium sand) may seem appealing.
+Reptile sand (vita sand or calcium sand) may seem appealing.

 However, there are negatives to reptile sand, namely the calcium itself, which is excessive in most reptile substrates.
 Calcium sand is made from calcium carbonate.